Preparing for your Arrival in Cambridge

 Your Confirmation of Admission letter will show the date you are due to come to Cambridge and start your course.
 However, you should also check with your Department to see if there are any events being held that you should attend.

-If you have been allocated a room in a Graduate Residence, your arrival date in Cambridge will already be logged by the Graduate Office.
+If you have been allocated a room in a Postgraduate Residence, your arrival date in Cambridge will already be logged by the Postgraduate Office.
 However, if your plans change, please notify us as soon as possible.

 If you are not staying in our accommodation, please let us know when you intend to arrive in Cambridge so you can come to the College and collect your keys and University Card.